arthuravianna/uff-web3-course/chapter_01_hash_functions/README.md

 [(sibling_hash, Side.LEFT or Side.RIGHT), (sibling_hash, Side.LEFT or Side.RIGHT), ...]
 ```

 Knowing which sides they're on is necessary for the correct concatenation order as you're reconstructing the Merkle path.
-It may help to sketch out a couple sample proofs and think through how you'd verify them.
+Utilize the `exercise_merkle_tree/merkle_test.py` to validate your implementation.
+The test file might also be helpful to understand the hashing.

 ## References
 1. Narayanan, Arvind, et al. Bitcoin and cryptocurrency technologies: a comprehensive introduction.
 Princeton University Press, 2016